yayuuu/niri/README.md

 ```
 <br>

-## Backwards compatible
+## Backward compatibility
 This fork works with standard niri config out of the box.
 You can also create separate config file that features only changes available in this fork and include it in config.kdl, so any time you decide to return to upstream niri, just comment out the include.

-For the maximum feature set, create a config file: .config/niri/unofficial.kdl and include it in your config.kdl:
+For the maximum feature set, create a config file: `.config/niri/unofficial.kdl` and include it in your config.kdl:
 ```
 layout {
   always-center-single-column